Gregory Denali 100 Review

 Often you will be hauling a lot of food and gear to a high camp, so you don't need to access the contents of the pack, but you do want it to feel secure and stay well-packed during transit.
 This makes intelligent features, such as pockets, sleeves, and straps, a key component to a good expedition pack.

-As such, the Osprey Xenith edged just ahead of the Denali in this category—but again, not by much.
-We found the features to be more intuitive and straightforward on the Xenith than on the Denali.
-One feature that felt awkward was the ice axe attachment system on the Denali.
-The angle didn't work for our slightly curved, alpine ice tools (which one might carry on an expedition), and the Velcro loop that secures the shaft of the ice axe serves two purposes.
-They secure the ice axe but also clip across the side of the pack and bind any items you've lashed to the outside.
+In general, the features on the Denali felt a bit fiddly and less intuitive.
+It took a little practice to get used to how best to use this pack.
+One feature that felt awkward was the ice axe attachment system.
+The angle didn't work for our slightly curved, alpine ice tools (which one might carry on an expedition), and the Velcro loop that secures the shaft of the ice axe serves two purposes — they secure the ice axe but also clip across the side of the pack and bind any items you've lashed to the outside.

 We didn't like this feature because it meant you had to keep track of two items if you needed to grab the ice axe.
-For example, if you remove the ice axe in high winds, and you have something strapped to the side, you have two things to keep track of in the moment that you unclip the side strap to undo the Velcro and release the ice axe.
+For example, if you remove the ice axe in high winds and you have something strapped to the side, you have two things to keep track of when you unclip the side strap to undo the Velcro and release the axe.
 This is picky, but when conditions get brutal in cold environments, these kinds of details add up.
 We prefer a more straightforward approach to features like this.

-The other part of the ice axe attachment is a small metal bar threaded through the hole in the head of the ice axe.
-This is similar to other packs, such as the Osprey Mutant 38 and the Arc'teryx Alpha FL 45, both award winners.
-However, Gregory did not attach this metal bar to the pack with elastic cord, so it is quite challenging to wrangle the metal bar through the hole in the ice axe, especially with gloves on.
+The other part of the ice axe attachment is a small metal bar threaded through the hole in the head of the axe.
+This is similar to other packs, however, Gregory did not attach this metal bar to the pack with an elastic cord, so it is quite challenging to wrangle the metal bar through the hole, especially with gloves on.
 This feature needs to be able to stretch to weave the bar through the head of the axe.
 Notably, the Denali does have a sleeve to slide the picks of the ice axes into, which is a feature we prefer to have.

-This pack comes in just under $400 and is on par with a pack of its size and quality.
+This pack is pricey but on par with a pack of its size and quality.

 The Gregory Denali is a great pack for a snowy expedition.
-It is slightly more comfortable for steep snow and ice than the comparable Osprey Xenith 105 in this review.
-The features are a little wonky at times, and they could shave some weight by streamlining these features, but overall it is a solid pack that will keep you climbing happily in high places.
+It is optimized for hauling big loads on steep snow and ice and dragging sleds for days on end.
+The features are a little wonky at times, and Gregory could shave some weight by streamlining them, but overall it is a solid pack that will keep you climbing happily in high places.

 — Lyra Pierotti